memo33/sc4pac-example/README.md

 - figuring out dependencies for packages you want to install,
 - installing the packages into the right places in your plugins folder,
-- uninstalling any files that are not needed anymore.
+- keeping your files up-to-date and uninstalling any files that are not needed anymore.

-We use an existing package manager, **Conda**, which is cross-platform and comes with a graphical user interface.
+We use an existing package manager, [Conda](https://en.wikipedia.org/wiki/Conda_(package_manager)), which is cross-platform and comes with a graphical user interface.

-This repository consists of a set of "recipes" that contain metadata about some custom content.
+This repository consists of a set of "recipes" that contain [metadata](metadata) about some custom content.
-The [metadata](metadata) defines how to convert a zip file of a SC4 plugin into a Conda package.
+The metadata defines how to convert a zip file of a SC4 plugin into a Conda package.
 The Conda packages can then be installed into your plugins folder in an automated way using the package manager.

-While this demonstration is functional already, for this to be useful, we need a place to host these Conda packages and/or custom content for which redistribution in this form is permitted.
+While this demo is functional already, for this to be useful, we need a place to host these Conda packages and/or custom content for which redistribution in this form is permitted.

 Getting Started
 ---------------

+This tutorial guides you through the installation process of the package manager and shows how to install the first demo packages.

 #### 1. Install Miniconda (Follow these steps: [Windows](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)/[macOS](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html)/[Linux](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)).